Cornelius Macarthy: Career

-He returned to London and at 21, started his professional career singing with the London Community Gospel Choir, eventually becoming one of their lead vocalists.
+He returned to London and, at the age of 21, started his professional career singing with the London Community Gospel Choir, eventually becoming one of their lead vocalists.
 Numerous tours round the world with the group and their work with many of the world's biggest recording artists led to opportunities for Macarthy to carve a career as a session singer, providing studio/live backing vocals for artists and groups such as Blur, Madonna, Beautiful South, Spiritualized, Death in Vegas, Billie Piper, Westlife, Will Young, P Diddy, Atomic Kitten, Mariah Carey, Celine Dion, Paul Carrack, Elton John, Art Garfunkel, Boy George, Eternal, Manu Dibango, R. Kelly, Jessye Norman, Gloria Gaynor, Mica Paris, Paul McCartney, Erasure, Andrea Bocelli, Heather Smalls, Van Morrison and Tom Jones.

 In 1999, he took a break from singing to enroll at the Mountview Academy of Theatre Arts, graduating 3 years later with a BA (Hons) in Acting.
 The school found out about his singing background after he'd completed his first year of study and tried to pressure him to transfer to their Musical Theatre course, but Macarthy refused.
 After graduating, he briefly returned to session singing, but soon decided to focus his efforts on acting instead.